reanimate/reanimate/docs/showcase_colortheory.md

 This map is expensive to generate at high resolutions but it almost never changes and is a prime candidate for caching.

-Videos don't have to be particular long before render times become a serious concern.
+Videos don't have to be particularly long before render times become a serious concern.
 The color-theory video is 6m 13s long, consisting of 22403 frames at 60 frames per second, rendered at a resolution of 2560x1440.
 Even at this small scale, rendering without any caching is infeasible, clocking in at about **10 hours** using my (admittedly underpowered) 4 core / 8